HOW TO CHOOSE AND USE AN ATTORNEY

 - When you should consult with or hire an attorney.

-- How to choose a lawyer
+- How to choose an attorney.

-- Expectations of you and your lawyer
+- Expectations of your attorney and your responsibilities.

-- Alternatives to hiring an attorney and going to court
+- Alternatives to hiring an attorney and going to court.

 - I tried to resolve this matter by speaking directly with “the other side” and it didn’t work.